 A unit is the smallest logical piece of code that is possible to test.
 Sometimes the unit is a method, but often it is part of a method.
 Multiple unit tests often execute the same code but exercise different logical paths through the code.
 For example, one unit test might exercise the else condition of an if/else block, while another exercises the if condition.

 There are three general buckets of software tests: Unit, Functional, and Integration.
 Functional and integration tests are interested in either the functionality of the code, or the code’s ability to integrate with external systems.
-Unit testing, on the other hand, is similar to functional tests, but more specific, focused on the smallest possible bit of code that can be tested.
+Unit testing is similar to functional testing, but more specific, focusing on the smallest possible bit of code that can be tested.
 This means you may have a unit test that focuses on the output of a method when certain conditions are met.
 Additionally, unit tests are often automated to some degree, and they run either on a schedule or in response to an event.
 For instance, Salesforce runs your unit tests when you deploy from a development environment to production.